Heracles: Further adventures

 After completing these tasks, Heracles fell in love with Princess Iole of Oechalia.
 King Eurytus of Oechalia promised his daughter, Iole, to whoever could beat his sons in an archery contest.
 Heracles won but Eurytus abandoned his promise.
-Heracles' advances were spurned by the king and his sons, except for one: Iole's brother Iphitus.
+Heracles's advances were spurned by the king and his sons, except for one: Iole's brother Iphitus.
 Heracles killed the king and his sons—excluding Iphitus—and abducted Iole.
-Iphitus became Heracles' best friend.
+Iphitus became Heracles's best friend.
 However, once again, Hera drove Heracles mad and he threw Iphitus over the city wall to his death.
 Once again, Heracles purified himself through three years of servitude—this time to Queen Omphale of Lydia.

 Omphale

 Omphale was a queen or princess of Lydia.
 As penalty for a murder, imposed by Xenoclea, the Delphic Oracle, Heracles was to serve as her slave for a year.
 He was forced to do women's work and to wear women's clothes, while she wore the skin of the Nemean Lion and carried his olive-wood club.
 After some time, Omphale freed Heracles and married him.
 Some sources mention a son born to them who is variously named.
-It was at that time that the cercopes, mischievous wood spirits, stole Heracles' weapons.
+It was at that time that the cercopes, mischievous wood spirits, stole Heracles's weapons.
 He punished them by tying them to a stick with their faces pointing downward.

 Hylas

 While walking through the wilderness, Heracles was set upon by the Dryopes.
-In Apollonius of Rhodes' Argonautica it is recalled that Heracles had mercilessly slain their king, Theiodamas, over one of the latter's bulls, and made war upon the Dryopes "because they gave no heed to justice in their lives".
+In Apollonius of Rhodes's Argonautica, it is recalled that Heracles had mercilessly slain their king, Theiodamas, over one of the latter's bulls, and made war upon the Dryopes "because they gave no heed to justice in their lives".
 After the death of their king, the Dryopes gave in and offered him Prince Hylas.
 He took the youth on as his weapons bearer.
 Years later, Heracles and Hylas joined the crew of the Argo.
 As Argonauts, they only participated in part of the journey.
 In Mysia, Hylas was kidnapped by the nymphs of a local spring.
-Heracles, searched for a long time but Hylas had fallen in love with the nymphs and never showed up again.
+Heracles searched for a long time but Hylas had fallen in love with the nymphs and never showed up again.
 In other versions, he simply drowned.
 Either way, the Argo set sail without them.

 Rescue of Prometheus

-Hesiod's Theogony and Aeschylus' Prometheus Unbound both tell that Heracles shot and killed the eagle that tortured Prometheus (which was his punishment by Zeus for stealing fire from the gods and giving it to mortals).
+Hesiod's Theogony and Aeschylus's Prometheus Unbound both tell that Heracles shot and killed the eagle that tortured Prometheus (which was his punishment by Zeus for stealing fire from the gods and giving it to mortals).
 Heracles freed the Titan from his chains and his torments.
 Prometheus then made predictions regarding further deeds of Heracles.